 Many of Muskoka’s artists and artisans offer private or group visits to their studios, and there are several craft shops and galleries.
 Rotating exhibits are scheduled at the Chapel Gallery in Bracebridge, housed in a reconstructed church; while a splendid heritage building is home to the twenty artists of the Arts at the Albion Co-op Gallery in Gravenhurst.
 The Oxtongue Craft Cabin & Gallery in Dwight in the Township of Lake of Bays had its genesis in 1979, and it now carries a large and eclectic selection from varied artists and craftspeople, chosen for the reflection of Muskoka’s character.

-With passion and determination, Andrea Balmer opened the Let the Cat Go Fine Art and Craft Studio this year, providing a space for artists to show their work and share their skills.
+With passion and determination, Andrea Balmer opened the Let the Cat Go Fine Art and Craft Studio, providing a space for artists to show their work and share their skills.
 Tagging her business ‘for the curious and creative’, Andrea brings art to life, stimulating interactive play rather than static observation.
 Supporting Einstein’s theory of viral ingenuity, she motivates kids and adults alike to overcome their doubts and explore their artistic potential.

-It’s crystal clear that there’s something about the native landscape and lifestyle that calls out to the artistic spirit.
+It’s crystal clear that there’s something about the landscape and lifestyle that calls out to the artistic spirit.
 The region has given the people the boon of its spectacular scenery, and they wholeheartedly return the favour with beautiful handmade creations that steep Muskoka in the culture of craft.